 Development and Events Senior Manager

 Loni first learned of 826 Boston through a collaboration in her former role managing youth programs at Future Chefs.
 She fell in love with Boston and its people more than fifteen years ago while completing her degree in Nutrition Science at Boston University.
-Loni brings her unique combination of fundraising and youth work experience to the development team, along with many cute photos of her baby.
+Loni brings her unique combination of fundraising and youth work experience to the development team, along with many cute photos of her babies.

 Are you looking to join our team?
 Internship and full-time opportunities, when they are available, can be found here.